D-Honeyman/llm-osint-public-health-threat-detection-Methanol-Poisonings/README.md

 # LLM Evaluation for Detection of Toxic Alcohol and Methanol Poisoning Events

-Evaluation code and gold-standard annotated evaluation set for benchmarking a large language model (GPT-4o) for detecting toxic alcohol and methanol poisoning events from open-source intelligence (OSINT) news articles.
+Evaluation code and adjudicated gold-standard evaluation set for benchmarking a large language model (GPT-4o) for detecting toxic alcohol and methanol poisoning events from open-source intelligence (OSINT) news articles.

 This repository accompanies the manuscript **Toxic Alcohol and Methanol Poisoning Threat Detection Using a Large Language Model** (under review).

-Running the two scripts below reproduces the performance and inter-annotator agreement tables reported in the manuscript.
+Running the three scripts below reproduces Table 1, Table 2 and Figures 3 to 7 of the manuscript.

 ---